 The Diligence Provider also conducted a review of each Compliance Review Mortgage Loan for material compliance with certain applicable federal and state disclosure requirements, appraisal and valuation requirements, points and fees limitations, counseling requirements and predatory lending laws.
-The regulatory review included a review of the accuracy and completeness of information required to be disclosed by TILA and/or the Real Estate Settlement and Procedures Act ("RESPA") and their implementing regulations, Regulation Z and Regulation X, including the TILA-RESPA Integrated Disclosure ("TRID") rule and whether any of the Compliance Review Mortgage Loans that were originated after January 1, 2014 ("Post-2014 Mortgage Loans") are High Cost Mortgage Loans and are in compliance with the Qualified Mortgage Rules under Regulation Z ("QM Rules") and the Ability to Repay Rules Under Regulation Z ("ATR Rules").
-The Diligence Provider determined each such Post-2014 Mortgage Loan's status under the ATR Rules and the QM Rules based on the Post-2014 Mortgage Loan's designation ("Safe Harbor Qualified Mortgage," "Higher Priced Qualified Mortgage," "Non-Qualified Mortgage," and "Exempt from ATR").
-For each Post-2014 Mortgage Loan that did not satisfy the applicable requirements listed above to be a Qualified Mortgage, the Diligence Provider then determined whether such Post-2014 Mortgage Loan complied with the ATR Rules and provided a designation of Non-Qualified Mortgage, compliant or non-compliant.
+The regulatory review included a review of the accuracy and completeness of information required to be disclosed by TILA and/or RESPA and their implementing regulations, Regulation Z and Regulation X, including the TRID rule and whether any of the Compliance Review Mortgage Loans that were originated after January 1st 2014 ("Post-2014 Mortgage Loans") are High Cost Mortgage Loans and are in compliance.
+With respect to the Qualified Mortgage Rules under Regulation Z ("QM Rules"), each such Post-2014 Mortgage Loan was exempt from the ability to repay rules under Regulation Z ("ATR Rules") based on Freddie Mac's purchase of such Post-2014 Mortgage Loan and eligibility under the "QM Patch".